 Initiatives with candidates for growth drivers

-In regards to the three-year effort from fiscal 2021 to fiscal 2023 to identify, incorporate, and develop new five growth
+In regards to the three-year effort from fiscal 2021 to fiscal 2023 to identify, incorporate, and develop five new candidate growth drivers, progress has been made in several areas.
+During the three-year period of the new

 We will continue to focus on providing users with the tools we have developed so far to optimize the use of AI on